B3njaminV/blazor-mine-app/README.md

 ---

 ## 📣 Introduction
-Mine App est notre application de fin de projet de Licence professionnelle dans le cadre de l'apprentissage du framework web Blazor !!
+Mine App is our Professional License end-of-project app for learning the Blazor web framework!!

 ## 📍 Prerequisites